hiveot/hub.capnp/README.md

 - pubsub        internal service to publish and subscribe to events and actions
 - resolver      local discovery and access to service capabilities
 - gateway       single entry point to retrieve services by local or remote clients
+- owserver      1-wire binding
 ```

 Todo in order to reach Alpha:
 ```
+- autoreconnect            clients should attempt auto-reconnect to services (resiliency)
-- directory and history    should subscribe to td and value events
+- directory                should subscribe to td events
 - http gateway             provide https/websocket access for web clients
 - http jwt auth            http JWT token authentication
 - middleware               hooks to authorize, log, rate limit gateways